 Overview

 Since my early days working for a newspaper, I've been obsessed with grids, proportion, and trying to find a magic formula for solving layout challenges quickly.
 The past twenty years have been full of experimentation, deconstruction, failure, and revision.
 While I will never say I've settled on the perfect approach (is there one?), I have learned much in the process.
 The works of two designers—Josef Müller-Brockmann and Le Corbusier—have been great sources of insight and inspiration, which I continue to study and learn from.
-I'm no authority on the works of either, and certainly don't claim any special insight.
-Ultimately, I'm just a tinkerer, and I will do any amount of work necessary to save me time in the future!
+I'm no authority on the works of either, and certainly don't consider my discoveries novel.
+Ultimately, I'm just a tinkerer, and I'm always happy to engage in work and exploration that will save me a ton of time in the future!

 Problem

-Pursuit of a simple, yet effective grid development methodology for layout in any medium, fixed or flexible.
-My aim is a reusable system.
+I felt that I was lacking a simple, yet effective grid development methodology for layout in any medium, fixed or flexible.
+My aim was to develop a reusable system.
 There's nothing more frustrating than starting from scratch every time!

 Approach

 Try and synthesize ideas from Müller-Brockmann's work on grids and proportion with Fibonacci ratios, the basis of 'Le Modulor'.
-To start with, I break the canvas into thirty-two columns.
-This gives me my Unit 1 width.
+To start with, I divide the canvas into thirty-two columns.
+A single column width gives me my Unit 1 width.
 Then i create blocks 2, 3, 5, 8, and 13 times that width.
 I then create heights based on these same numbers.
-The resulting blocke are 1x1, 1x2, … 2x1, 2x2 … 3x1, 3x2, etc. These can be combined in all sorts of interesting ways.
+The resulting blocke are 1x1, 1x2, 1x3 … 2x1, 2x2 … 3x1, 3x2, etc. These can be combined in all sorts of interesting ways.
+They become the building blocks that can be used in the layout.

 Solution

 This solution involved taking Le Corubusier's 'Modulor' proportions and breaking the page down into similar ratios.
-All images and typography align to the generated grid and are proportional to one of the block sizes.
-These are only two examples of the layout possibilities.
+The designer can either simply utilize the blocks created, optionally aligning all images and typography to the generated grid.
+These are simple examples of the layout possibilities.
 Once you start to rearrange and combine the blocks the options are infinite.

 A table showing the block sizes spaced apart for clarity.